 We will have the right, subject to certain conditions, at our own expense to register each aircraft in countries other than the United States.
 Each aircraft may also be operated by us or under lease, sublease or interchange arrangements in countries that are not parties to the Convention.
 The extent to which the related loan trustee's security interest would be recognized in an aircraft located in a country that is not a party to the Convention, and the extent to which the security interest would be recognized in a jurisdiction adhering to the Convention if the aircraft is registered in a jurisdiction not a party to the Convention, is uncertain.
-Moreover, in the case of a default under an indenture, the ability of the related loan trustee to realize upon its security interest in an aircraft were registered or located outside the United States.
+Moreover, in the case of a default under an indenture, the ability of the related loan trustee to realize upon its security interest in an aircraft could be adversely affected as a legal or practical matter if the aircraft were registered or located outside the United States.